 This is a fun electric bike tour among natural surroundings and tranquil waterways.
 We take a trail set amidst the natural beauty of an estuary—-with a serene bay, meandering pathways and birdlife.
 On this route, we ride a total of approximately 8 miles.
 I will also note a few places to grab a quick drink, a bite to eat, and even spots to return another time for kayak and paddle board rentals.
 As usual, we try to traverse routes that keep us away from most of the busy streets.
 Perhaps print this route, and bring this with you as a guide to help you navigate your way to, and around The Back Bay.

-We begin this ride at the Pedego Corona del Mar retail store.
+We begin this ride at the Pedego Corona del Mar retail store (in Newport Beach CA).
 This is a gem of a store with wonderful owners (Joe and Hal) and a very friendly staff.
 They sell all the different models of bikes, perform repairs and installation of accessories, and rent bikes.
 They also offer guided tours for groups and events, and have special packages from time-to-time, so check their web site for the latest news.
 (More information about Pedego Corona del Mar can be found at the end of this article.)

 Just to give you a quick overview—- we start this bike route by meandering our way through the residential neighborhood of Corona del Mar, heading north, and then heading east to the nature trail as we explore the Back Bay.
 Then we reverse our way back to the Pedego Corona del Mar retail store on a slightly different route.
 We designed this route to avoid as many of the major roadways as possible.
 It is just more relaxing that way!
 When you see RIGHT or LEFT (in all capital letters) that indicates for you to make a turn.